 The real test however will come when you are able to be hands-on and actually test the meat.

 Use a pair of tongs to take your jerky out of the dehydrator, one by one.
-Leave to cool on a drying rack or on kitchen towel for a few minutes, allowing it to cool down to room temperature.
+Leave to cool on a drying rack or on a paper towel for a few minutes, allowing it to cool down to room temperature.

-Once your jerky has cooled, try to lightly bend it.
+Once your jerky has cooled, try to bend it slightly.
 The form and structure we want to aim for is a strip of meat that can bend easily but without breaking.
 This is the ideal level of dryness we want from our jerky.
 If it rips in the middle then it’s not dehydrated enough yet, whereas if it snaps then it’s overly dry.

 Check the surface

 Pay close attention to the appearance of the jerky’s surface.
 If it looks greasy and is soft to the touch then it still needs more time in the dehydrator.
 The ideal bit of jerky should be dry to the touch, and very leather-like in appearance.

 What makes jerky so delicious and great to eat is its tough, gum-like texture when eating it.
 It wouldn’t be anywhere as satisfying to eat if it melted away like chocolate, or crumbled immediately into dust.

 If the jerky just crumbles away in your mouth then it is definitely overcooked.
 We also don’t want it so tough that it’s almost impossible to chew down.
 We need it to retain a degree of softness.
 It can be a fine line, but that’s what jerky is all about.